 Weekdays are the new weekends in the world of wedding planning.
 With so many weddings being moved and rescheduled and venues overloaded with weekend requests, weekdays have suddenly become wildly popular wedding dates (and we are not just talking Fridays!).
-Next to intimate weddings, weekday weddings have become 2020’s hottest wedding trend and while getting married on a Wednesday might be something you are grappling with wrapping your head around, there are lots of perks to a weekday wedding (cost savings being a major one).
+Next to intimate weddings, weekday weddings were 2020’s (and now 2021’s) hottest wedding trend and while getting married on a Wednesday might be something you are grappling with wrapping your head around, there are lots of perks to a weekday wedding (cost savings being a major one).

 We spoke to Vivian Lyttle, lead planner and owner of Vivian Lyttle Events to find out why a weekday wedding is the perfect choice for the times and things to consider if you are looking outside of the weekend for booking your wedding date.

-“I think we’ll definitely see a bit of rise in weekday weddings next year, with most 2020 spring and summer couples choosing to push their date to 2021.
-The popularity of weekday weddings is going to depend on how long the current situation lasts—if late summer and fall weddings need to reschedule as well, then we may see an even bigger spike in weekday weddings next year.”
+“We have definitely see a bit a rise in weekday weddings.
+The popularity of weekday weddings is going to depend on how long the current pandemic situation lasts—if spring weddings need to reschedule, then we may see an even bigger spike in weekday weddings this year.”

 Were they a thing that was becoming an option for couples pre-COVID?
 What is appealing about a weekday wedding for couples?